 The Radisson Blu Hotel (4*) is located in the city centre of Cardiff and affords guests access to exciting attractions, thriving commercial districts and lively nightlife.
 Sporting a stunning glass and metal exterior and streamlined décor, this premier accommodation boasts modern design inside and out.
 215 rooms and suites at this Cardiff hotel feature bold design, city views and high-quality amenities.
 The Filini Restaurant offers innovative Italian cuisine served in a contemporary atmosphere.

-Meet your small group and local guide at 8:30am this morning in Cadrdiff (Hotel To be determined) and depart for your multi day small group tour.
+Meet your small group and local guide at 8:30am this morning in Cardiff (Maldron Hotel, St. Mary's Street, Cardiff, CF10 1GD, UK) and depart for your multi day small group tour.
+Please ensure you are at the meeting point at least 15 minutes prior to departure.

 Your tour begins this morning in the Welsh capital, Cardiff.
 Depart for a panoramic tour of the Cardiff Bay area before visiting the National History Museum of Wales at St. Fagans, which offers a fantastic insight to Welsh heritage.
 Heading north you will pass the dramatic Caerphilly Castle in the region known as the Welsh Valleys, home to Wales’s former coal mining industry.
 At the Big Pit, one of Britain’s leading mining museums, you will have the chance to go down a real mine and learn more about the history of the industry in Wales.